-In my testing, they all had similar Wi-Fi coverage, which is only suitable for a small home.
+They all had similar Wi-Fi coverage in my testing, which is only suitable for a small home.
 So if you live in one, these routers will give you the best Wi-Fi 6 bang for your buck, costing less than $180 each.

 |Weight||1.19 lbs (538 g)||1.32 lb (600 g)||1.24 lbs (.56 kg)|